 And while we’re on the subject, another delicious Vietnamese dipping sauce I highly recommend is my NướcChấm recipe.
 The sour, spicy, and garlicky flavor enhances nearly any Vietnamese dish and would pair wonderfully with grilled meats too.
 You can prepare both these sauces for more delicious options.

 What to Serve with Vietnamese Peanut Sauce?

-I’ve talked about how you can use it as a satay sauce for grilling meat, but you can also try using it as a stir-fry sauce.
+I’ve talked about how you can use this peanut dipping sauce recipe as a satay sauce for grilling meat, but you can also try using it as a stir-fry sauce.
 Sautee your favorite vegetables and proteins with this delicious sauce and serve over steamed rice.

 This would also make a great sauce for dry noodle dishes.
 Rice noodles would work especially well with this since Vietnamese spring rolls have rice noodles in them as well.

-Lastly, you can use this as a salad dressing.
+Lastly, you can use your hoisin peanut sauce as a salad dressing.
 The texture and flavor of the sauce work especially well with crisp vegetables such as bean sprouts, carrots, and cucumbers as well as Vietnamese herbs like mint and coriander.
-It would make a wonderful healthy side dish or lunch!
+It would make a wonderful healthy side dish or lunch.

 Vietnamese Peanut Dipping Sauce

 - Add peanut butter – whisk until all is dissolved.

 - Add Hoisin Sauce – whisk until all is dissolved.